 Either way, the Mexican Government has devised strategies for dealing with the sargassum, so our hope is that we can expect our Riviera Maya beaches to be back to their normal, impossibly stunning selves, very soon!

 This is a tough one, and you will get a different answer depending on who you talk to.
 However, the reality is that nobody seems to know the true cause for the massive amount of sargassum washing up on our beaches, and so nobody can tell us with any certainty when (or if!) it will be gone.
-The truth is that it may or may not be here for your Wedding Day.
+The truth is that it may or may not be here for your Wedding Day on the beach.
 Yup, I know, that’s not what you wanted to hear!

-My best advice is to plan for it’s presence at your wedding.
+My best advice is to plan for its presence at your wedding.
 That way, you will not be disappointed!
-I understand you do not want this stuff in your wedding photos, of course you don’t!
+I understand you do not want this stuff in your wedding photos, of course, you don’t!
 However, I can assure you that using a professional, experienced wedding photographer based in the Mayan Riviera, is your best defense against an unsightly backdrop ruining your wedding photos.
 We have all been working with seagrass in the background for the better part of a year now!
 A local Riviera Maya Photographer knows the beaches, knows the angles, and has learned how to make magic with the presence of the sargassum seagrass.
 Ask to see wedding pictures from recent beach weddings before choosing your destination wedding photographer, and judge for yourself how they handle working with this stuff!

 If you still have questions, we would love to hear them!
 And if you want to see how WE have dealt with the sargassum in wedding photos, we would love to show you!